sophiekoonin/localghost/src/blog/posts/2023-11-19-rss-feeds-how-to.md

 date: 2023-11-19
 tags: ['eleventy', 'how-to', 'rss']
 templateEngineOverride: md
+excerptText: "I mentioned recently that I'd built separate RSS feeds for different kinds of posts.
+Here's how I did it!"
 ---

 I [mentioned recently](/blog/introducing-separate-category-rss-feeds/) that I'd built separate RSS feeds for different kinds of posts.
 Here's how I did it!<!--more-->